knoxfighter/intellij-factorio-autocompletion/Readme.md

 - Built-in Types are hardcoded.
 It is not really possible to parse them from the website.
 - No autocompletion for functions, that are inside `script.on_event`.
 - Some Classes out of the `Concepts.html` is not fully parsable (missing elements, i.e. in `Position` and its child-classes.).
+- ProgrammableSpeaker#instruments not correctly parsed (has a different format than every other table in the wiki)
 - Version 0.12.35 is not correctly parsed, dont use it!
 I dont think anybody is still developing anything for that old version.

 # Planned features